rapid-steel/sprucebrush/README.md

 ### Tools
 Currently there are available the following tools:
-- Brush - draws points
+- Brush - draws points.
-- Eraser - acts equal to brush and the options are same, except for color settings.
-- Roller - draws lines
+- Roller - draws lines.
+- Eraser
-- Filling tool, with the option to use a pattern.
+- Filling tool.
 - Selection tool
 - Helpers tools: color picker, tool to drag and rotate the canvas.
 This is not the most impressive list yet, but be sure there are a few more interesting things to be added ahead.

-#### Tools options
+#### Tools settings
+Basic settings for brush and roller: diameter or line width, opacity, blur.
+There are also the shape settings available for the brush: angle and stretch of a point, distance between points, point spread (perpendicular to the direction of the brush stroke).
+For some settings, you can set the dynamics so that the parameter will change, for example, periodically or randomly.
+There is also support for tablet pressing (if you choose "Pressure" dynamics).
+You can choose a texture or even upload your own.
+The texture is used for alpha mapping, so it should be transparent.
+It is also possible to draw with a gradient rather than a solid color.

-Some options has a parameter "length": it is set in units equal to diameter or line width.
+Note: some settings has a parameter "length": it is set in units equal to diameter or line width.